-Flaxseeds are especially known for their rich contents of alpha-linolenic acid (part of the omega 3s).
-Plus, they’re also known for providing diverse nutrients like carbohydrates, fiber, proteins, vitamins B and E, calcium, magnesium, phosphorus and potassium, among others.
+Flaxseeds are especially known for their rich contents of alpha-linolenic acid (part of the omega-3s).
+Plus, they’re also known for providing diverse nutrients like carbohydrates, fiber, proteins, vitamins B and E, calcium, magnesium, phosphorus, and potassium.

 Together, these nutrients function as antioxidants, anti-inflammatories and anticoagulants.